dax006/stockfishJSparser/README.md

 getBestMoves(callbackFunction);  //must pass in the name of a function that will be the callback when moves are available
 </script>
 </pre>
-For a working example, just look at http://johnktejik.info/share/chessapp/
+To see it in use, look at http://johnktejik.info/share/chessapp/

 shareeditdeleteflag